klau5/Traversy-Media/README.md

-Beginner projects from 'Modern Javascript from the Begnning by Brad Traversy'
+Beginner projects from 'Modern Javascript from the Begnning -Brad Traversy'